CatTanker/cnc_map_tool_guide/docs/linux.md

 Note that the missing + icons to the left are a result of running it through my system's wine, but if you use [Bottles](https://usebottles.com) the glitch no longer occurs.

 I seem to recall [this](https://www.reddit.com/r/linux_gaming/comments/n8hf6v/make_wine_look_like_windows_10/) working as well, providing a more modern light theme option.
 Sadly this was a while back and i am unable to confirm so.
 The script also downloads off discord rather than a formal file source, and given discord's proposed changes to stop external download links, this may need to be mirrored.

+Wine supports the theme engine of **XP**, so a lot of your choiches are limited, although any modifications you make only apply to your wineprefix, so unlike windows you cannot brick your system with it.

 ### Multi-Monitor Support
-While i am unsure if this is imply an original bug in FA2, or as a result of patches, but the application simply cannot be stretched between two screens.
+While i am unsure if this is simply an original bug in FA2, or as a result of patches, but the application simply cannot be stretched between two screens.
-This may require some adjustment

 ```
 WINEPREFIX="/home/YOUR_USERNAME_GOES_HERE/.local/share/wineprefixes/map_editor" winecfg